NorthStarUAS/ImageAnalysis/motion/docs/README-motion-dmd.md

 has changed.
 (Note: for general purpose video, not for fluids analysis.)

-Also observe that simpy averaging frames is an O(n) operation and also achieves the same result as computing the DMD zero frequency mode, so much faster than DMD and scales up in a much friendlier way.
+Also observe that simply averaging frames is an O(n) operation and also achieves the same result as computing the DMD zero frequency mode, so much faster than DMD and scales up in a much friendlier way.